plana93/From-PhD-to-ML-Interviews-With-Python/ML Interview Preparation/Machine Learning /theory/README.md

 **Example:** Predicting whether a customer will buy a product.

+**Connected Argument:** Pruning (to control the tree depth and prevent overfitting).

 #### Random Forest

 **Description:** Random Forest is an ensemble method that builds multiple decision trees and merges their predictions.

+**How:** It builds multiple decision trees on different subsets of the data and combines their predictions.

 **When to Use:** Robust for various tasks, reduces overfitting.